klovric/scdrm/README.md

 Only one script/playbook can be making changes to the system at a time.

 In case adminmode is active for more then 6 hours, it will be exited forcefully and all unsaved changes will get reverted (when NOT running 'DRYRUN' mode).

+When the play is interrupted before 'adminstop' removes the lock files, you are left with 'locked' systems.

+To remove all stale locks in such cases, just run:

+scdrm-cleanup-stale-admin-locks

 To test your SCDRM installation and restore process you can use example test.yml: